The Night You Get Lost in Venice and Find Everything

 Since 2024, Venice charges day-trippers a 5 EUR access fee on peak days.
 You pay at veneziaunica.it and get a QR code.
 It's not enforced with gates — random inspections happen, and the fine for not paying is steep.
 Overnight guests are exempt (your hotel tax covers it).
 It's controversial, but honestly, Venice gets 30 million visitors a year with a resident population of 50,000.
 Something had to give.

-I'd stay in Dorsoduro instead of Cannaregio.
+Stay in Dorsoduro instead of Cannaregio.
 The neighborhood around Campo Santa Margherita has the best mix of local bars, student energy (the university is there), and proximity to the Accademia gallery.
-I'd book the Doge's Palace Secret Itineraries tour on day one, not day five.
-And I'd bring better shoes — Venice's bridges have steps, hundreds of them, and my feet were destroyed by day three.
+Book the Doge's Palace Secret Itineraries tour on day one, not day five.
+And bring better shoes — Venice's bridges have steps, hundreds of them, and feet take a beating by day three.

-But I wouldn't plan more.
+But don't plan more than that.
 Getting lost is the point.
 Venice rewards aimlessness in a way no other city does.
 If you're planning an Italian itinerary, Florence and Rome pair beautifully with Venice.
 Every wrong turn leads to a canal view, a quiet campo, a church you've never heard of with a Titian altarpiece gathering dust.

 If you love island-hopping, Santorini offers a similarly enchanting waterfront experience.

-The night I got lost — properly, helplessly lost — in the maze between Santa Maria Formosa and Santi Giovanni e Paolo, I stumbled onto a tiny bar where an old man was playing accordion to an audience of four.
-Someone handed me a glass of prosecco.
-I stayed for two hours.
+The night you get lost — properly, helplessly lost — in the maze between Santa Maria Formosa and Santi Giovanni e Paolo, you might stumble onto a tiny bar where an old man is playing accordion to an audience of four.
+Someone hands you a glass of prosecco.
+You stay for two hours.